 Churchill College, Cambridge, 2012-16

 6a architects won an international competition to design a new sustainable, 60 bedroom halls of residence for Churchill College, Cambridge.
-Churchill College, designed and built by Sheppard Robson in the early 1960’s as a collection of low brick and concrete courtyards, typical of early British Brutalism.
+Churchill College, designed and built by Sheppard Robson in the early 1960’s as a collection of low brick and concrete courtyards, typical of British Brutalism.
 The new building reworks the existing courtyard type; replacing the boardmarked concrete with dark timber.

 The traditional relationship in Cambridge between court and courtyard is also inverted.
 The lawns typical of a college surround the outside of the building while the interior courtyard is replaced by a densely planted birch forest.